Kerschel/ATMBankMachine/README.md

 # ATMBankMachine
-This application simulates how a ATM machine works with remote banking servers
+This application simulates how a ATM machine works with remote banking servers.
+Created using JavaFX.
+[See more of my projects](https://github.com/Kerschel)

 # Features included in our software are:
 * Cash withdrawal